att-innovate/charmander-vector/README.md

+This project was forked from Netflix Vector project.
+As such we have left most of the documentation here as is.

+Things added:
+2 new widgets
+support for different url scenarios for network widget ( &scenario=1 ) changed default widget to cpu, memory and network

+To be added:
+fix infinity bug for cpu when divide by zero documentation on how to use scenarios

 ![Vector](vector.png)

 Vector is an open source on-host performance monitoring framework which exposes hand picked high resolution system and application metrics to every engineer’s browser.
 Having the right metrics available on-demand and at a high resolution is key to understand how a system behaves and correctly troubleshoot performance issues.